 - Military service (either honorably discharged or currently serving in good standing) in any branch of the United States' Armed Forces in active duty for 181 consecutive days or more.

 If you are offered a job, you must pass a physical examination, which is based on the job responsibilities.
 These components consist of a physical examination, a drug test, tuberculosis screening, and/or respirator clearance.
-For a copy of the Physical Demands Analysis, contact Heather Staff at (651) 361-7631 or firstname.lastname@example.org.
+At the time of the job offer, a copy of the Physical Demands Analysis (PDA) will be sent to finalist for review and signature.
+For a copy of the PDA prior to the job offer, contact Susan Ricci at (651) 361-7298 or email@example.com.
 In addition, an employee must receive a level 3 area exposure to Freeze+P (agency issued chemical irritant) which is a core training requirement of the MN DOC.

 Criminal history and employment reference checks will be conducted on the successful candidate prior to an offer of employment.
 In addition, new employees will be fingerprinted by the DOC within the first 30 days of employment.

 WHY WORK FOR US: